hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-jdk-on-mac-os-x.md

 ## Persist the JAVA\_HOME system variable for the current user

+The JAVA\_HOME system variable must be persisted when you leave and resstart a new Terminal  Window.

+One way to do this is to create a .profile file in the users home directory.
+This file should contain all the commands that should be persisted.

 Open the Terminal app and type the following commands:

 ```